-There are a number of areas of the UNC that impact upon the cost to shippers of using the transportation network, such as imbalance charges, scheduling charges, capacity over-runs and ratchet charges, top-up neutrality charges and contractual liability.
+There are many areas of the UNC that impact upon the cost to shippers of using the transportation network, such as imbalance charges, scheduling charges, capacity overruns and ratchet charges, top-up neutrality charges and contractual liability.
 Reference should be made to the UNC, as modified from time-to-time, for details of such charges and liabilities.